 10. Qualitative Approach

-An approach to measuring experiences by observing signs and phenomena via human actions, reactions, and behaviors.
+An approach to measuring experiences by observing signs and phenomena via non-numeric data, such as human actions, reactions, and behaviors.
 In most cases, this is done through interviews and focus groups.
-In contrast to quantitative, which involves numbers, this gives you more actionable insights and better understanding of how your customers make choices.

 11. Worth It Conclusion

 The “yes, it’s worth it” conclusion is the last and most powerful conclusion customers come to before making most of their decisions.
 When something is the most “worth it” alternative, it means the customer has already agreed to pay the perceived costs to have access to the expected emotional and rational benefits.
 Therefore, knowing if your business is the most “worth it” alternative to your customers, is more important than knowing how satisfied they are or whether they will be recommending your business.

 Real-time survey data reported directly from the mind of the customer addressing their perceptions and opinions on what’s worth it to them and why they buy.
 Contrary to cold data, which is based on analyzing past buying habits to predict future behaviors, hot data uses current perceptions to explain current and future decisions; in summary, the why behind customer decisions.

 For example, FICO uses Worthix to collect hot data to improve its analytical models.

 Data that a company collects on its customers based on their transactions registering who they are, what and how much they purchase, and how often they buy in order to help predict consumer trends.
 Contrary to hot data, this data does not contain customers perceptions or feedback.

 Test some of these out in conversation with friends and co-workers so you get comfortable using them.
 Soon they’ll roll off of your tongue and become a natural part of your business conversation.
 But if you’ve got these ones down, check out the 50+ terms in our CX Glossary.
 We’re almost sure you haven’t heard them all before.